 “We’ve drawn a district that provides an opportunity for the minorities to elect a candidate of their choosing,” Pringle said.
-“The court said we had to provide an opportunity and that’s what that district does.”
+“The court said we had to provide an opportunity and that’s what that district does,” Pringle said.

 A group of voters who challenged the existing congressional plan said white Republicans drew the map “to maintain power by packing one-third of Black Alabamians” into a single majority-Black district while leaving lopsided white majorities in every other district.
 Alabama now sends one Black congresswoman to Washington — Rep. Terri Sewell, whose 7th congressional district is majority Black — and six white Republicans.

 The appellate ruling that struck down the existing congressional map said Alabama should have “either an additional majority-Black congressional district, or an additional district in which Black voters otherwise have an opportunity to elect a representative of their choice.”
-The language reinforced by the Supreme Court specified that a new map should include two districts in which “Black voters either comprise a voting-age majority or something quite close to it.”
+The judges added any map should include two districts where “Black voters either comprise a voting-age majority or something quite close to it.”

-Black lawmakers said Wednesday that history shows that Black candidates generally don’t win in Alabama unless they run in a majority-Black district.
+Black lawmakers disputed that the 2nd congressional district, a rural district with deep ties to farming and military bases, would easily become a swing district.
+They said history shows that Black candidates generally don’t win in Alabama unless they run in a majority-Black district.

 Republicans hold a lopsided majority in the Alabama Legislature and will control what ultimately passes.
-Representatives on Wednesday voted down an efforts by Democrats to bring up a plan, backed by plaintiffs who won the Supreme Court case, that would create a second majority-Black district.
+Republican lawmakers in both chambers voted down an effort by Democrats to bring up a plan, backed by plaintiffs who won the Supreme Court case, that would create a second majority-Black district.

-Once a new GOP map passes, the fight will shift quickly back to the courts.
-Republicans, who have been resistant to creating a Democratic district, are wagering that they’ll be successful in a second round of appeals.
+Once a new GOP map is approved, the fight will shift quickly back to the courts.
+Republicans, who have been resistant to creating a solid Democratic district, are wagering that the court will accept their proposal or that the state will prevail in a second round of appeals.
 The three-judge panel could step in and draw its own plan if they deem it unacceptable.

 “You can save your time.
 You can save your money, because we’re going to have a special master drawing this map,” Rep. Chris England, D-Tuscaloosa, said.